rish12311/Delay-/README.md

 ```

 ### 2. Place the Model File
+Model file can be obtained by running the p1_mopel.py.
+It creates a pickle file called `shipment_delay_model.pkl`.
 Ensure the `shipment_delay_model.pkl` file is in the same directory as `app.py`.

 ### 3. Run the Flask Application